abdelrahmanMA/gtf-compare/proposals/proposal_v3_TM.md

 a)	Strict: 3 lists for positive, negative and unknown strands
 b)	Intermediate: 2 lists for all possible positive and negative strands.
 Add the intervals of unknown strand to both lists
 c)	Lenient: 1 list for all intervals
-I think we should implement the “Intermediate” level for now
+I think we should implement the “Intermediate” level for now.
+However we have to consider the effect of the stand on the gene annotation.
+Remeber that the 5' and 3' ends of an isofomrs on the +ve strand are ooposite to those on the -ve strand

 **GTF as a tree structure:**